 The Importance of Our Mission

-- Victims are offered crisis intervention services and therapeutic counseling in English and Spanish.
+- Survivors are offered crisis intervention services and therapeutic counseling in English and Spanish.

 - First responders including police, hospital and social service personnel can receive sensitivity training to better assist survivors in crisis.

 - Survivors in crisis are met at police stations or the hospital and offered support by trained volunteer victim advocates.

-- Victims of domestic violence, sexual assault, dating violence and their children have safe emergency housing and aid, 24/7/365, and transitional housing.
+- Survivors of domestic violence, sexual assault, dating violence and their children have access to safe emergency housing and aid, 24/7/365, and transitional housing.

 - Survivors of domestic violence in secondary stages of healing can participate in weekly self-help support groups.

 - Community education is available for businesses, places of worship, public service agencies and other organizations on domestic violence, rape, child molestation, conflict resolution, date rape, sexual harassment and other issues.